Rivals seek delay of Verizon cable deal review

 They also said the smaller interested parties are having trouble getting access to new material from Verizon and the cable operators that was filed in difficult software formats.

-The Federal Communications Commission is on the 96th day of its review of Verizon Wireless’s plan to buy about $3.9 billion worth of wireless airwaves from cable companies including Comcast Corp (CMCSA.O) and Time Warner Cable Inc TWC.N.
+The Federal Communications Commission is on the 96th day of its review of Verizon Wireless’s plan to buy about $3.9 billion worth of wireless airwaves from cable companies including Comcast Corp and Time Warner Cable Inc.

 The cable operators would be allowed to resell Verizon’s mobile service as part of the deals.
-Verizon Wireless is a venture of Verizon Communications (VZ.N) and Vodafone Group Plc (VOD.L).
+Verizon Wireless is a venture of Verizon Communications and Vodafone Group Plc .

 The FCC declined to comment on the delay request.